 Computing & ICT at KS4

-In KS4 students can currently opt to study one of the two courses we run; GCSE Computing (OCR) or Cambridge Nationals in Creative iMedia.
+In KS4 students can currently opt to study GCSE Computing (OCR).

 GCSE Computing (OCR)

-In GCSE Computing you will learn how to create mobile apps as well as simple games/systems using programming languages.
+In GCSE Computing you will continue your coding journey using programming languages.
 You will also understand how computers work, computer hardware & software, networking and computer programming languages.

 This course is assessed through two exams (50% each) and a programming project working with scenarios set by the exam board.